NITCbase/nitcbase.github.io/docs/Roadmap/Stage06.md

 ---
-title: "Stage 6 : Writing Back to the Disk"
+title: "Stage 6 : Buffer Management and Disk Write-back"
 ---

-# Stage 6 : Writing Back to the Disk (10 hours)
+# Stage 6 : Buffer Management and Disk Write-back (10 hours)

 :::note Learning Objectives

 - Implement the commands to rename relations and attributes
-- Implement the transfer of record blocks between the disk and the buffer
-- Implement the LRU algorithm to free up space in the buffer when it becomes fully occupied
+- Implement the LRU algorithm to free up space in the buffer by writing back to the disk when the buffer becomes fully occupied

 :::